ally-ahmed/tss-blog-starter/README.md

 ## Deployment

-Currently using cloudflare as the deployment target in `tss-blog-starter`.
+Currently using `vercel` as the deployment target in `tss-blog-starter`.
 To deploy to other targets see [TanStack Start docs on deployment](https://tanstack.com/router/latest/docs/framework/react/start/hosting#deployment).

 ## Roadmap